 - All Users Row: Also known as the Report Summary Row, summarizes the retention data for the entire time period.
-Note that if a user has entered the canvas in multiple cohorts, their results will be counted twice here.
+Note that if a user has entered the Canvas in multiple cohorts, their results will be counted twice here.

 - Percentages/Numbers: Shows the percentage/number of users who performed the event X or more days after receiving the Canvas on Z day.
 These percentages are the weighted average percentages.
 Incomplete values will be denoted by an asterisk.

-- Date Range: Set on the Canvas Details page, the date range includes all users who received the campaign during this window, and of those users, the data of those that performed their retention event during the date range will appear in the report.
+- Date Range: Set on the Canvas Details page, the date range includes all users who received the Canvas during this window, and of those users, the data of those that performed their retention event during the date range will appear in the report.

 - Units: You can adjust the units between the percentage of users and the number of users in the upper right-hand corner of the chart, specific units may prove to be more significant when judging the impact of a Canvas.